VertaAI/modeldb/client/python/README.rst

 This library makes it easy for users of the `ModelDB ML management system <http://modeldb.csail.mit.edu>`_ to automatically catalog models built with `scikit-learn <scikit-learn.org>`_.

 ModelDB is an end-to-end system for managing machine learning models.
 It ingests models and associated metadata as models are being trained, stores model data in a structured format, and surfaces it through a web-frontend for rich querying.
-ModelDB runs on python 2.X and 3.X, and can be used with any ML environment via the ModelDB Light API.
+ModelDB runs on Python 2.X and 3.X and can be used with any ML environment via the ModelDB Light API.

 Quick start